You’re still figuring out who you are.

 How We Work With Self-Esteem and Identity in Therapy

-Our work focuses on helping you strengthen your internal foundation so your sense of self feels less dependent on external validation.
+Our approach focuses on helping you strengthen your internal foundation so your sense of self feels less dependent on external validation.

 In therapy, we work to: